In this article, Caden and I hike from Deruyter Reservoir into and through Highland Forest County Park along the Finger Lakes Trail.

-A special thanks to those that had the foresight to protect the property easement forever!
+Thanks to those with the foresight to protect the property easement forever!

 Trails Inside Highland Forest County Park

-The views in the woods are nice and quite open and there is quite a few interesting trees and plants to view (more on these later in the post).
-Also, if you haven't heard of the Wegmans "Hit the Trail" Passport you can learn more by clicking the link.
+The woods’ views are nice and open, and there are quite a few interesting trees and plants to view (more on these later in the post).
+Also, if you haven’t heard of the Wegmans “Hit the Trail” Passport, you can learn more by clicking the link.

 One of the tracing posts is in Highland Forest.
 The number is E12.
-Although I don't expect to get all of the traces, I was there so why not?
+Although I didn’t expect to get all the traces, I was there, so why not?

 Highland Forest County Park Proper

-As you near Skyline Lodge and the parking areas the trails are well worn, very wide, and unlike much of the Onondaga Branch of the Finger Lakes Trail so far, a lot of people.
+As you near Skyline Lodge and the parking areas, the trails are well-worn and very wide, and unlike much of the Onondaga Branch of the Finger Lakes Trail, you find many people along the trails.

-Besides the large Skyline building there are out buildings and pavilions; many trails, and even restrooms.
+Besides the large Skyline building, there are outbuildings and pavilions, many loop trails, and even restrooms.

-I call these County Parks such as Highland Forest and Beaver Lake Nature Center faux nature.
-I guess people are getting out and breathing different air, exercising, and enjoying something they normally don't get to see.
+I call these County Parks, such as Highland Forest and Beaver Lake Nature Center, faux nature.
+I guess people are getting out, breathing fresh air, exercising, and enjoying something they normally don’t see.